 Foreign currency exchange rate risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in foreign exchange rates.
-The Company enters into transactions denominated in United States currency for which the related expenses and accounts payable balances are subject to exchange rate fluctuations.
-As at December 31, 2014, the following items are denominated in United States currency:
+The Company enters into transactions denominated in United States currency ("USD") for which the related expenses and accounts payable balances are subject to exchange rate fluctuations.
+As at December 31, 2015 and 2014, the following items are denominated in USD:

-2014 CAD\$ 2013 CAD\$
+2015 CAD\$ 2014 CAD\$

-Cash and cash equivalents 287 287
+Cash and cash equivalents 81 287

-Accounts payable and accrued liabilities 118,404 26,921
+Accounts payable and accrued liabilities - 118,404

 The Company's foreign exchange sensitivity is in relation to movements of the USD against the Canadian dollar.
-Based on USD balances as at December 31, 2014, a 5% increase/decrease of the USD against the Canadian dollar would result in an increase/decrease in total comprehensive loss of approximately \$6,900 (2013 - \$1,400).
+Based on USD balances as at December 31, 2015, a 5% increase/decrease of the USD against the Canadian dollar would result in an increase/decrease in total comprehensive loss of approximately \$nil (2014 - \$6,900).